 Music is an integral part of our curriculum.
 Class lessons are timetabled weekly and all children are encouraged to take up learning an instrument from Year 2.
 They have the opportunity to learn the recorder from Year 2 and violin and piano from Year 3.
 We work closely with Bedford Borough Music Service teachers to provide good quality tuition and opportunities.
 Classes access weekly lessons for a term (Samba/percussion, ukulele etc) then come together to perform with other schools in Bedford Borough at an annual concert.
 Children learning the violin also have the opportunity to take part in the Fiddle Fiesta at Sharnbrook Upper School each year.
 We also arrange in school concerts and use visiting musicians in lessons to teach workshops and demonstrations sometimes in different musical and cultural traditions.

 Religious Education (R.E.)

 We schedule a range of regular themed weeks such as Anti-Bullying Week, Road Safety week, and Healthy Living Week.
 Also PSHE is taught throughout the year as a discrete subject in lessons/circle time.
 We link this learning closely to our Values Programme.
-PSHCE helps children to understand the world in which they live and how their personal choices affect not only themselves but also those around them.
+PSHE helps children to understand the world in which they live and how their personal choices affect not only themselves but also those around them.

 French lessons take place every week in Year 3 and 4.
 Children learn conversational French in an interactive way with songs, games and puppets.
 We occasionally plan events such as European Week, where classes learn about the culture and language of a specific country e.g. Germany, Poland, France, and Spain.

 Sex & Relationships Education